davidthaler/simple-stocklist/README.md

 # Photos
-Later, we will add a photo to line items using a file input tag with `accept=image/*` and
+Later, we will add a photo to line items using a file input tag with `accept="image/*""` and `capture="environment"`.